 Brands like Kicker and Rockford Fosgate are well-known for car audio sub, but the price is still incredibly reasonable if you need a quick upgrade to your sound amp which is why we often see them on top lists, including our search for the best 12 inch subwoofer.

 As we mentioned before, there are two types of enclosures with one being of higher quality and sensitivity.
 With the higher quality, you can expect better sound, and of course, a higher price tag.

 Since we are only talking about 12 inch subs today, they tend to fall around the same range in price.
 However, the size of the subwoofer can also affect the price.
 Also consider the materials used to construct the woofer you chose.

 The bottom line is, our experts never recommend sacrificing the quality for the price.
 This is because you may end up with a subpar product or a blown subwoofer that you have to replace soon.
-This wouldn’t happen if you opt for the better quality bass product in the first place.
+This wouldn’t happen if you opt for a high quality bass product in the first place.
 It will also save you the hassle of having to uninstall the old one and setting up the new sub.

 What 12 inch subwoofer hits the hardest?

 The Skar Audio Dual 12” Subwoofers in a vented enclosure hits the hardest.
 It has a peak power rating of 2400 watts with the RMS rating at 1200 watts.
 Yes, it’s the production of an audio dual design and is a mounted option, but that doesn’t take away from the power it’s capable of producing.
 If you want a hard-hitting sub specs, this one is the way to go.

 How many watts can a 12 inch subs handle?

 A 12″ subs can handle at least 100 watts of power.
 The maximum power isn’t limited, it depends on the manufacturer and the design, but it should at least be capable of 100 watts at the very least.
 Woofers that cannot meet this minimum will most likely not produce the bass sound you are looking for.